ibm-cloud-docs/openwhisk/iam.md

     </tr>
     <tr>
         <td><code>--roles &lt;IAM_role&gt;</code></td>
         <td>The type of IAM service access role that the action must have to use the target service.
 To see the supported roles for the other service, run <code>ibmcloud iam roles --service SERVICE_NAME</code>.
-For more information, see [IAM access roles](/docs/account?topic=account-userroles#service_access_roles).</td>
+For more information, see <a href="/docs/account?topic=account-userroles#service_access_roles">IAM access roles</a>.</td>
     </tr>
     <tr>
         <td><code>--service-name &lt;other_service_name&gt;</code></td>